open-component-model/ocm/docs/reference/ocm_add_source-configuration.md

       other repositories to restore some global access with an identity related to the original source.

-      For example, if an OCI artefact originally referenced using the access method [<code>ociArtefact</code>](../../../../../docs/formats/accessmethods/ociArtefact.md) is stored during
+      For example, if an OCI artifact originally referenced using the access method <code>ociArtifact</code> is stored during
-      some transport step as local artefact, the reference name can be set to its original repository name.
-An import step into an OCI based OCM repository may then decide to make this artefact available again as regular OCI artefact.
+      some transport step as local artifact, the reference name can be set to its original repository name.
+An import step into an OCI based OCM repository may then decide to make this artifact available again as regular OCI artifact.

     - **<code>globalAccess</code>** (optional) *access method specification*